 4. Do you experience PMS?
 If yes, do you allow yourself to take breaks during your cycle or during bouts of PMS?

 I actually do not experience PMS but I do have bouts of hormonal acne that strike often, especially during my cycle.
 I also get really bad cramps when I’m on my period.
 When this happens, I do take a break, maybe an hour or so.
 If it’s really bad, I even take half days.
-Funnily enough, I once got my period when I went to see the Vatican.
+Funnily enough, here’s a personal story: I once got my period when I went to see the Vatican.
 I had booked a tour and everything but my cramps were so bad that I had to sit it out.
 I knew the hotel was too far so I quickly got myself a painkiller from a pharmacy.
 By the way, pharmacies abroad sell pills specifically for period pain, unlike our Ibuprofen and Meftal.
 So, the effect hit a lot slower than I’m used to.
 Thankfully, I got to take myself on a tour after that.

 5. Do you think people talk about periods as much as they do and with as much transparency as they should?

 I do think people are talking more than they did earlier.
 It’s always nice to hear that people go through a similar experience.
 This enables us to learn from each other.
 For example, I recently started using period underwear instead of pads and I can’t stop telling my friends how easy it’s made menstruation for me.